At the recent South Coast Boat Show, MBY editor Hugo Andreae took a test drive of the RS Pulse 63, the first electric RIB we've been aboard...

-The RS Pulse 63’s standard 400V 46kW lithium-ion Hyperdrive power pack provides short-blast top speeds of up to 23 knots.
+The RS Pulse 63’s standard 400V 47kW lithium-ion Hyperdrive power pack provides short-blast top speeds of up to 20 knots.

-However, at a 20-knot fast-cruise it should run for an hour and a half for a range of 30nm.
-Slow things down to 15 knots and the range extends to 45nm, or at 10 knots that stretches out to 70nm.
+However, at a 20-knot fast-cruise it should run for two and a half hours for a range of 50nm.
+Slow things down to 12 knots and the range extends to eight hours or 110nm.

 Article continues below…